Obama On Budget Negotiations: No Time For Games

 HORSLEY: But before that issue is joined, lawmakers will face another deadline more ominous than Friday's threatened government shutdown.
 Next month, the government will exhaust its authority to borrow money, unless Congress agrees to raise the debt ceiling.
 Some lawmakers are balking at that.
 But Treasury Secretary Timothy Geithner warns failure to do so would be catastrophic.

-Secretary TIMOTHY GEITHNER (Department of Treasury): Default by the United States would precipitate a crisis worse than the one we just went through.
+TIMOTHY GEITHNER: Default by the United States would precipitate a crisis worse than the one we just went through.
 I think it would make the crisis we went through look modest in comparison.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.